flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - [[Aram Zucker-Scharff]] would like to generalize the archiving tool / link card generator he's been working on.
     - [[Flancian]] would like to discuss [[Interwiki]] links and the [[common hub]] approach for search and entity resolution
     - [[SJ]] wants to discuss / address this at hacking days at Wikimania in August (you're all invited to Singapore ;) https://wikimania.wikimedia.org/wiki/2023:Wikimania
+    - Build a timeline of links shared in these calls using Aram's tool.
 - #push [[fotl threads]]
     - define:
         - [[wiki]] / root URL